 Vitamin D: The Sunshine Vitamin.
-Benefits, natural sources, deficiency and how to fix
+Benefits, natural sources, deficiency, how to fix it

-Vitamin D is often called the ‘Sunshine Vitamin’ due to the fact that it’s produced in the skin by the body as a response to Sunlight exposure.
+Vitamin D is often called the ‘Sunshine Vitamin’ because it’s produced in the skin by the body as a response to Sunlight exposure.

 What is it?

 It’s a fat-soluble vitamin, meaning it’s can be absorbed along with fats in the diet and stored in the body’s fatty tissue and the liver.